codeforamerica/pittsburgh-procurement-explorer/_posts/2015-01-01-start-a-contract.md

   -
     body: "You send approved professional services agreement to awarded vendor for approval" -
     body: "Vendor's legal department and City Solicitor agree on a final Professional Services Agreement.
-Vendor signs three hard copies and sends them to you"
+Vendor signs four hard copies and sends them to you"
   -
     body: "You gather signatures from your Department Director, the Director of Finance, the Director of OMB, and your solicitor before you submit the agreement to the Controller's Office"
   -